 Clause 2 - Use of sub-Processors

 (a) The Data Exporter generally authorizes Data Importer for the engagement of sub-Processor(s) from an agreed upon list.
-The Data Importer shall specifically inform the Data Exporter in writing of any intended changes to that list through the addition or replacement of sub-Processors at least thirty (30) daysin advance, thereby giving the Data Exporter sufficient time to be able to object to such changes prior to the engagement of the sub-Processor(s) on motivated ground, pertaining to the safeguard of the Personal Data.
+The Data Importer shall specifically inform the Data Exporter in writing of any intended changes to that list through the addition or replacement of sub-Processors at least thirty (30) daysin advance, thereby giving the Data Exporter sufficient time to be able to object to such changes prior to the engagement of the sub-Processor(s).
 The Data Importer shall provide the Data Exporter with the information necessary to enable the Data Exporter to exercise its right to object.

 (b) Where the Data Importer engages a sub-Processor to carry out specific Processing activities (on behalf of the Data Exporter), it shall do so by way of a written contract that provides for, in substance, the same data protection obligations as those binding the Data Importer under these Clauses, including in terms of third-party beneficiary rights for Data Subjects.
 The Parties agree that, by complying with this Clause, the Data Importer fulfils its obligations under Clause 8.8.
 The Data Importer shall ensure that the sub-Processor complies with the obligations to which the Data Importer is subject pursuant to these Clauses.

 (c) The Data Importer shall provide, at the Data Exporter's request, a copy of such a sub-Processor agreement and any subsequent amendments to the Data Exporter.
 To the extent necessary to protect business secrets or other confidential information, including Personal Data, the Data Importer may redact the text of the agreement prior to sharing a copy.